MewsSystems/gitbook-connector-api/operations/services.md

 ## Get all restrictions

-Returns all restrictions of the default service provided by the enterprise.
+Returns all restrictions of the default service provided by the enterprise filtered by filters.

 ### Request